Electronic Data Collection (EDC) | Participant (EDC) | Genetic Variants | Big Data | AI | The CRID | Proof | Charts | ETL

 The CRID SSO™ provides a simple solution to single sign-on using RestFUL API services.

-This service is primarily for patients/parents who are involved in clinical research and researchers at institutions who conduct research.
+This service is primarily for participants who are involved in research and researchers at institutions who conduct research.

-The patient can use their CRID SSO account to login to any institution's research system, eliminating the need to remember multiple login credentials.
+The participant can use their CRID SSO account to login to any institution's research system, eliminating the need to remember multiple login credentials.

-CRID SSO is used by the CRID Unique Patient ID system.
-Now a patient has one ID that follows them across different research studies and one login/password to access multiple research systems.
+CRID SSO is used by the CRID Unique Participant ID system.
+Now a participant has one ID that follows them across different research studies and one login/password to access multiple research systems.
 And researchers now have one login/password that allows them use research systems across institutions.

 The client application will redirect the end-user to the CRID SSO Login page to allow the user input their username and password, and complete two-factor authentication, if required.
 After successful authentication, the user is returned to the client application.
 A user can also be authenticated using the RestFUL API only, without the need to use the CRID Login screen.
 End-users manage their own credentials using the CRID SSO website.
 Application providers and research institutions can register to include CRID SSO in their research applications.